 Haunting Incidents: There seems to be some ‘connection’ between highways and terrorizing ghosts always.
 And in Bangalore, it looks like NH4 is one of their favorites.
 There is a popular story where people have encountered a pretty girl asking for lift around midnight and getting vanished by the time they look up and answer.
 The story gets spookier when she re-appears and starts laughing hysterically.
 Think twice while you stop to someone asking for a lift on NH 4 next time!

-Background: One of the popular folk legends, Nale Baa translates to ‘come tomorrow’.
+Background: If you are looking for haunted houses in Bangalore then you must read this.
+One of the popular folk legends, Nale Baa translates to ‘come tomorrow’.
 For years now residents of rural areas in Karnataka write this phrase in front of their houses in order to keep a malevolent spirit away from their homes.
 It is believed that a bridal ghost roams around the streets of rural Bangalore at night in search of her husband and takes away the man of the house.
 It is said that the bridal spirit knocks the doors of the houses and speaks to the residents in the voice of their kins, making it impossible for the residents to keep their doors closed.
 The Bollywood movie Stree, starring Shraddha Kapoor and Rajkumar Rao, that came out in 2018 was based on this incident only.

 7. Call Center, MG Road